 What soil should you use to plant hostas?

-Hostas are not fussy but a mix of 50% of general purpose & 50% John Innes No.3 is ideal.
-Mixing grit will also help with drainage.
-When planting into the ground add fresh compost to the soil and turn well with a garden fork to ensure loose soil for good root growth.
+Hostas are not fussy, but a mix of 50% of general purpose & 50% John Innes No.3 is ideal.
+Mixing grit will help with drainage so that you plant don't become too wet.
+When planting into the ground, add fresh compost to the soil and turn well with a garden fork to ensure the soil is loose to aid good root growth.

 Can you plant hostas in full sun or full shade?

 Hostas are extremely versatile and will grow in all light levels.
 The ideal position for almost all hostas is dappled shade, under the canopy of a tree or sheltered by large shrubs for example.
 If you would like to plant in a position which is either very dense shade or open to full sun then it is important to choose an appropriate variety for the position.
 A very general rule is that the more yellow varieties will take more sun and the more blue varieties will do better with more shade.
-See our Sun Tolerant Hostas section to browse some varieties that will handle the heat!
+See our Sun Tolerant Hostas and Planting Hostas in Deep Shade sections to find the right variety for you!

 How often should you water hostas?

 It is a common misconception that hostas require a lot of water, this leads to many people overwatering and killing their new plants.
-The ideal moisture level for hostas is just slightly damp.
-They can go several days without water unless it is particularly hot.
-The important thing is to check the soil prior to watering and if it is damp then adjust your watering accordingly.
+The ideal moisture level for hostas is just slightly on the damp side.
+Hostas are surprisingly tolerant and can go several days without water unless it is particularly hot.
+The important thing is to check the soil prior to watering and if its damp then adjust your watering accordingly.

 Should you feed hostas?

 Although hostas don't require feeding they will certainly appreciate a feed every now and then.
-We feed plants on the nursery with a high nitrogen feed.
-There are many products with high nitrogen that will be suitable.
+We feed plants on the nursery with a high nitrogen feed which you can order with your plants here.
 It is important not to use a high potash feed if you are looking for healthy leaves as this will only benefit the flowers.

 What pest do hostas have?

 The main pest to hostas is the slugs and snails.
-Hostas are one of their favourite treats.
+Hostas are one of their favourite treats and this can be frustrating to any new hosta grower.
 You can control these affectively with garlic wash, this is what we use on the nursery to avoid using pellets.
 For our garlic wash recipe please click here.

-Vine Weevil can also damage plants but this is less common, adult vine weevils will eat semi-circular notches from the edges of the leaves and lay their larvae in the crown of the plant.
+Vine Weevil can also damage plants but this is less common.
+Adult vine weevils will eat semi-circular notches from the edges of the leaves and lay their larvae in the crown of the plant.
 When these larvae hatch they cause more damage by eating the roots, this can be enough to kill young plants.
-If you notice the notching on the edge of the leaves in the summer then using nematodes in the autumn is advised to avoid larvae damage.
+If you notice the notching on the edge of the leaves in the summer, then using nematodes in the autumn is advisable to avoid larvae damage.